llerionore/MidtermProject/README.md

 **8. Is there anything else we should know?**

 > &nbsp;
 > <i>Creating a game is really an interesting experience.
 I enjoyed it a lot, especially the creative part, where I had to draw all of the assets, tiles, making some game decisions and so on.
+There was some things that were really painful and tedious problems to solve, but now I have some experience on how to deal with them.
 Unfortunately I couldn't implement more ideas that I had, but there is a Final Project for that :) </i>
 > &nbsp;

 ---